There are two subspecies of hooded plover in Australia, the eastern and western subspecies which are separated by the Great Australia Bight.

 Hooded plovers have a very low reproductive survival rate.
-They have a nest failure rate of up to 95%, with one local pair having up to 9 nesting attempts in a single season.
-Since 2006 on the Bellarine Peninsula and Surf Coast beaches, 61% of nests have failed to hatch any eggs, and 74% of hatched chicks have failed to fledge (BirdLife Australia data from 2006/07-2015/16).
+They have a nest failure rate of up to 95 percent, with one local pair having up to nine nesting attempts in a single season.
+Since 2006 on the Bellarine Peninsula and Surf Coast beaches, 61 percent of nests have failed to hatch any eggs, and 74 percent of hatched chicks have failed to fledge (BirdLife Australia data from 2006-2007 to 2015-2016).

 Around September breeding pairs create a shallow scrape in the sand above the high-tide mark on the beach or in the dunes.
 Up to three camouflaged eggs are laid into the shallow scrape.
 The 28 day incubation period begins once all eggs have been laid.